Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

    >
    {style="note"}

-4. Use a [coroutine builder function](#coroutine-builder-functions) like [`.launch()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) to start the coroutine:
+5. Use a [coroutine builder function](#coroutine-builder-functions) like [`CoroutineScope.launch()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/launch.html) to start the coroutine:

     ```kotlin
     suspend fun main() {
         withContext(Dispatchers.Default) {
-            // Starts a coroutine inside the scope
+            // Starts a coroutine inside the scope with CoroutineScope.launch()
             launch { greet() }
             println("This runs concurrently and possibly in parallel with the launched coroutines on thread: ${Thread.currentThread().name}")
         }
     }
     ```

-5. Combine these pieces to run multiple coroutines at the same time on a shared pool of threads:
+6. Combine these pieces to run multiple coroutines at the same time on a shared pool of threads:

     ```kotlin
     // Imports the coroutines library
     import kotlinx.coroutines.*

+    // Imports the kotlin.time.Duration to express duration in seconds
+    import kotlin.time.Duration.Companion.seconds

     // Defines a suspending function
     suspend fun greet() {
         println("Hello from greet() on thread: ${Thread.currentThread().name}")
+        // Delays for 1 second
+        delay(1.seconds)
+        // The delay function simulates a suspending API call here
     }

     suspend fun main() {
         // Runs all concurrent code on a shared thread pool